How To Create A Brand Guidelines Manual

 Brand guidelines aren't just a necessity for large companies.
 Many small businesses rely on them to get started and grow.
 They keep your team focused on what matters most.

-So what are some of the best examples of brand guidelines?
+So, what are some of the best examples of brand guidelines?
 Here are six of our favourite brands and how they guide their teams:

 1 – Uber

 Uber is a transportation service that allows customers to request a ride on their phones.
-With brand guidelines in place, they ensure that the same essential design elements are applied consistently across all platforms.
+With brand guidelines in place, they ensure the same essential design elements are applied consistently across all platforms.

 This consistency keeps the overall experience consistent for their customers.
 It makes it easy for people to book rides on their phones and the Uber app.
 It also helps customers recognise and identify with the brand and what it stands for.